Jay Sauter: Racing career

 Sauter, a former American Speed Association driver, made his NASCAR debut in 1996 in the Craftsman Truck Series.
 Driving the No. 42 Team SABCO Chevrolet Silverado, he qualified 21st and finished eighth at the Miami-Dade Homestead Motorsports Complex.
 He ran six more races for SABCO that year.
 His best finish was third at Bristol Motor Speedway, and was offered a ride for one of SABCO's Cup teams, but he chose to decline the offer.
 He ended the season driving the No. 03 RealTree Camouflage Chevy for Richard Childress Racing at Las Vegas Motor Speedway, finishing 22nd.

 In 1997, Sauter replaced Mike Skinner in Childress' No. 3 GM Goodwrench entry in the truck series.
 Sauter won his first career race at New Hampshire Motor Speedway.
-He had 15 top-10 finishes that season and finished sixth in the final points standings.
+He had fifteen top-ten finishes that season and finished sixth in the final points standings.
 In 1998, Sauter picked up his second career win at Martinsville Speedway and moved up to a career-high fourth in points.
 The next year, he won at Louisville and Texas but dropped to fifth in points.

 In 2000, Sauter moved up to the Busch Series, driving the No. 43 Quality Farm & Country Stores Chevrolet Monte Carlo for the Curb Agajanian Performance Group.
-He had eight top-10 finishes, was 17th in the championship points, and was fourth in the Rookie of the Year chase.
+He had eight top-ten finishes, was seventeenth in the championship points, and was fourth in the Rookie of the Year chase.
 In 2001, Sauter won his first career pole at Kentucky Speedway.
 At Memphis, Sauter had a chance to pick up his first Busch Series win; but with two laps to go, Jeff Green drove hard in to turn 3, and both cars washed up the track, allowing Randy LaJoie to slip by for the win.
 Despite the great run for Sauter, he was released from the team after this race.
 He missed the next two races at Phoenix and Rockingham before getting a ride in the No. 25 U.S. Marine Corps Chevrolet for Ed Rensi.